tensorflow/tensorflow/g3doc/OpDefinitions.md

 single output.

-1. Matchers can be partially specified on the input (e.g., not all arguments contrained) and so multiple matchers can match the same set of nodes.
+1. Matchers can be partially specified on the input (e.g., not all arguments constrained) and so multiple matchers can match the same set of nodes.
 The most discriminative matcher (as determined by the number of constrained/matching terms) will be selected, if two patterns are equally discriminative then an error will be reported.